 The detailed guide EU ETS: allowances has more information about types of allowances.

-Opening a Union Registry account can take up to 2 months.
-The process is the same for operators and traders:
+Opening a Union Registry account can take at least 2 months.
+This is the process - which is the same for operators, aircraft operators and traders.

-Once they have registered they will be given a 14 character Unique Registry Identifier (URID) that starts with the characters GB.
+Once registered they will be given a 14 character Unique Registry Identifier (URID) that starts with the characters GB.
 Existing users don’t need to re-register.

-Visit the Union Registry website and apply online for your account.
+They can then visit the Union Registry and apply online for an account.

-Nominate your 2 Authorised Representatives (ARs) and any Additional Authorised Representatives (AARs) you want to nominate using the URIDs that they received when they first registered.
+They must nominate 2 Authorised Representatives (ARs) and any Additional Authorised Representatives (AARs) they want to nominate using the URIDs they received when they first registered.

-The UK National Administrator will confirm your account has been opened and send your ARs their enrolment key (subject to their details and documents being successfully validated).
+The UK National Administrator will confirm an account has been opened and send your ARs their enrolment key (subject to their details and documents being successfully validated).

-For operators, the application fee for your emissions permit or aviation emissions plan also covers the cost of opening your Registry account.
+For operators and aircraft operators, the application fee for your emissions permit or emissions plan also covers the cost of opening your Union Registry account.

-See the EU ETS:charges detailed guide for more information about Union Registry charges and how to pay.
+See EU ETS: charges for more information about Union Registry charges and how to pay.

 - add, enable and disable users